Clear Correct Invisible Braces Greensboro

 How do I start treatment?

-To begin treatment, make an appointment with Dr. Farless for an evaluation.
-He will determine the most effective treatment plan to provide you with a healthy and confident smile.
+To begin treatment, make an appointment with Farless Dental for an evaluation.
+We will determine the most effective treatment plan to provide you with a healthy and confident smile.
 He will take impressions, x-rays, and digital photographs of your teeth, and send them to ClearCorrect.
 These will be used to create your custom aligners.

 How are my aligners created?